RedHatQE/carbon/docs/users/quickstart.rst

       --help         Show this message and exit.

     Commands:
-      create    Create a scenario configuration.
-      run       Run a scenario configuration.
+      notify    Trigger notifications for a scenario configuration on demand. run       Run a scenario configuration.
       validate  Validate a scenario configuration.